 Skip to Content (Press Enter)

 For surrogates and intended parents who are interested in surrogacy, the surrogacy process can feel a little overwhelming at first.
 Where do you start?
 Who should you talk to?
-Circle Surrogacy is here to help you navigate surrogacy in North Carolina, from the surrogacy process, to how to become a surrogate, how to find a surrogate and much more.
+Circle Surrogacy has a local office in Raleigh and is here to help you navigate surrogacy in North Carolina, from the surrogacy process, to how to become a surrogate, how to find a surrogate and much more.

 Circle Surrogacy has supported both surrogates and intended parents from North Carolina!
-Its central location on the East Coast is close to well-known IVF clinics and makes for easy travel.
-Plus, Circle Surrogacy has many staff members in NC, making it even easier for us to support you on your journey.
+Circle Surrogacy's office is located in Raleigh, North Carolina, and its central location on the East Coast is close to well-known IVF clinics and makes for easy travel.
+Circle's local team supports surrogates, intended parents and egg donors on their journeys.
 Whether you live in the Charlotte, Raleigh or Wilmington, NC area, or near Greensboro, Durham or Winston-Salem, NC, Circle is ready to partner with you on your journey.

 Gestational surrogacy helps those who are unable to have children become parents.
 It’s a process that requires medical and legal expertise, as well as a strong support process throughout the journey.